AppFolioOnboarding/tasks/tasks/14_authentication.md

 - [ ] Users can log out after logging in.
 - [ ] Users can choose to be remembered after logging in.
 - [ ] Multiple browsers can concurrently hold permanent cookies.
-- [ ] Logged in users should not be able to register, nor login again.
+- [ ] Logged in users should not be able to register, nor log in again.

 Discussion topics:
 - [ ] If we wanted to add more advanced features such as email activation and